 - Teaching Maths is essential to everyday life.

 - Success in mathematics is possible for every child, whatever his/her background or prior attainment.

 - Mathematical ability is not innate, and is increased through effort.
 Effort means being resilient and not giving up easily.

 - Every child can achieve a strong foundation in mathematics, with no child left behind.

-This is our second year of embedding Mastery approach of teaching and learning across the school.
+This is our third year of embedding Mastery approach of teaching and learning across the school.
 We currently use Power Maths (Scheme of work) which is a Mastery embedded programme.

 Our Maths lessons are fun and engaging.
 Children learn best in Maths when using concrete objects and representations in order to support their learning and understanding of abstract ideas.
 Therefore, we encourage the use of a wide range of manipulatives and representations in Maths lessons, for example Numicon, number beads, Dienes block, counters, ten frame, part-part whole model and bar model.